Does Skin Needling really work?

-If you are chasing one of the most natural ways to improve the overall appearance and condition of your skin, boosting your body’s own response mechanisms with skin needling should be at the top of your list.
+If you are chasing one of the most natural ways to improve the overall appearance and condition of your skin, boosting your body’s own response mechanisms with microneedling should be at the top of your list.

 Is Skin needling Painful?

 It sounds like having thousands of microneedle pricks could be painful… Right?

 Lucky for you, most reputable clinics and salons conveniently apply the topical numbing cream on your face about a half-hour before the collagen induction therapy (skin needling) starts.